 A trip from Miami to Key West promises lots of adventure.
 Whether you’re flying, boating, or taking a good old-fashioned road trip by car, there’s much to look forward to.
 Here are all the things you should see and do on a journey from Miami to Key West.

 Getting from Miami to Key West offers the chance for a classic road trip.
 The drive takes about three and a half hours, maybe less in light traffic.
-But why drive straight there when there are so many fantastic adventures to be had en route?
+But why drive straight there when there are so many fantastic adventures en route?

 We have personally done this drive over ten times.
 It’s become a favorite with all the guests I get from England.
 This guide will share our favorite experiences and essential stops in the Florida Keys!

-If you’re traveling in an RV, you may want to learn about the best RV resorts in Florida.
-Keys Palms Luxury RV resort in Key Largo is one of the top spots to camp out in your RV.
+If you’re traveling in an R.V., you may want to learn about the best R.V. resorts in Florida.
+Keys Palms Luxury R.V. resort in Key Largo is one of the top spots to camp in your R.V.